cw4444/CV-Rewrite/README.md

 **API error** — Double-check your API key in Settings.
 Make sure you have credit on your account.

 **Port already in use** — Something else is using port 8000.
 Close it or edit the port number at the bottom of `app.py`.

-## License

-This project is proprietary.
-You may not use, copy, modify, redistribute, deploy, or install it for commercial or client use without prior written permission.

-Commercial licenses are available.
-For business use, professional installation, or deployment enquiries, contact: **cw4444@gmail.com**